Analysis of Randomization Effects on Sim2Real Transfer in Reinforcement Learning for Robotic Manipulation Tasks: Background and Related Work

 \section{Background and Related Work}

 Training in simulation for robotic control and the reality gap problem have been addressed in many earlier research studies \cite{Jakobi1995Noise}, \cite{Jakobi1998Running}, \cite{Zagal2004Back},\cite{Koos2013Transferability}.
 More recently, with the rise of deep learning and the advances in computation, Sim2Real transfer became a common practice in fields like computer vision \cite{Tobin2017Domain}, \cite{Josifovski2018Object}, where synthetic data can be used to train models in simulation completely or to improve their performance when combined with real data.
-In the last few years, bringing reinforcement learning in combination with deep learning and improved simulations opened the possibility of using Sim2Real transfer effectively in the robotics domain and allowed simulated experiences to serve as a replacement for the hard-to-acquire robotic experience on a real robot.
-An overview of the Sim2Real approaches in robotics was presented by Zhao et al.\ \cite{Zhao2020SimtoReal}.
+In the last few years, bringing reinforcement learning in combination with deep learning and improved simulations opened the possibility of using Sim2Real transfer effectively in the robotics domain.
+Moreover, it allowed simulated experiences to replace some of the hard-to-acquire robotic experiences on a real robot.
+A recent overview of the Sim2Real approaches in robotics is presented by Zhao et al.\ \cite{Zhao2020SimtoReal}.

-Some of the Sim2Real approaches aim at precise reproduction of the relevant real-world phenomena in simulation \cite{James20163D}, \cite{Kaspar2020Sim2Real}.
+Some of the Sim2Real approaches aim to precisely reproduce the relevant real-world phenomena in simulation \cite{James20163D}, \cite{Kaspar2020Sim2Real}.
 For instance, James and Johns \cite{James20163D} trained a 7-DOF robotic arm in simulation for locating and grasping a cube by adjusting the simulation to resemble the real world as closely as possible.
 Similarly, Kaspar et al.\ \cite{Kaspar2020Sim2Real} show successful Sim2Real transfer for a peg in-hole task with a 7-DOF robotic arm by training only in simulation, where they perform system identification to resemble the real robot's dynamics in simulation accurately.